 MNPI and Insider Trading will continue to remain a high risk area for compliance in 2022 and beyond for firms of all types and sizes.
 To avoid enforcement, firms need robust policies and procedures around the management of MNPI and insider lists to minimize risk.

 Continued focus on individual accountability

 The SEC’s Division of Enforcement’s 2020 Annual Report clearly called out the agency’s intent to hold individuals responsible for their misconduct, stating that the agency has “long recognized that individual accountability is critical to an effective enforcement program.
 Institutions act through their employees, and holding culpable individuals responsible for wrongdoing is essential to achieving goals of deterrence and investor protection.”

 Seventy percent of 2021’s new or stand-alone actions involved at least one individual defendant or respondent.
 Enforcement included actions against senior corporate executives of a global bank for misleading investors and against senior executives at a Flexible Spending Account services provider for accounting violations.
 In addition, several executives across a range of industries were barred from ever serving as public company officers or directors again.

-Register now for the webinar Minimizing the Risk of CCO Liability on January 19 to hear Scott Noah, Of Counsel at Stevens & Lee, provide practical guidance on how the right supervisory structure can reduce the risk of CCO exposure.
+Watch the on-demand webinar Minimizing the Risk of CCO Liability to hear Scott Noah, Of Counsel at Stevens & Lee, provide practical guidance on how the right supervisory structure can reduce the risk of CCO exposure.

 Crypto in the spotlight